SmartGridready/SGrPython/sgr_library/README.md

 	parser = XmlParser(context=XmlContext())
 	root = parser.parse(interface_file_path_default, data_info.test.SgrRestApideviceFrame)

+# Directory documentation

 ## Files used in derectory

+- modbus_connect.py
+	"Creates client to connect with the modbus server".

+- modbus_interface.py
+	"Contains get_val and set_val functions".

+- restapi_connect.py
+	"Makes connection with the api, also works with xsdata".

+- restapi_iterface.py
+"New library with xsdata, it has two important functions:
+1) new_packet: makes a get request to the api to get a new json packet from the sensor.
+2) get_val: returns the value from a certain datapoint.

+### Examples directory

-- introspective-reader-CEM.py
+- introspective-reader.py
 "Has the format of the old reader we had in the library.
 I basically creates a loop and makes a getval over all the datapoints it finds in the xml file.
 The only difference is that now it is implemented with xsdata library and does not need a parser".

-- EI4_RestAPI_xsdata.py
-	"Makes connection with the api, also works with xsdata".

-- smartGridReadyPythonLibrary_xsdata.py
-"New library with xsdata, it has two functions:
-1) new_packet: makes a get request to the api to get a new json packet from the sensor.
-2) get_val: loops over all datapoints in the xml file until it finds the one that has the corresponding fp_name and dp_name.
-It could get inneficient if the list of functional proifles and datapoints gets too big, then a better solution would be to save the packet in a dictionary once it is asked".

-### Other files

-- smartGridReadyPythonLibrary_translated.py
-"This is the old library, but I transalted the parser from xml ElementTree library to the xsdata library, making it look a little cleaner".